-A Washington State University senior is competing in a new fitness reality show on NBC.
+Washington State University senior Bridger Buckley will compete in the final round of a new NBC fitness reality show on Thursday night.

-Sixty-four people from around the U.S. will be competing in an arena against each other in physical and mental challenges.
-Those who win the challenges have a chance to become a Titan and win $100,000.
+People from around the U.S. compete in an arena against each other in physical and mental challenges.
+Those who win the challenges have a chance to become a "Titan" and win $100,000.

-Buckley told WSU Insider the competition was a chance to show the world how far he has come since his struggles with self-esteem during childhood and a bike accident that fractured his neck while attending WSU.
+Buckley told WSU Insider in January that the competition was a chance to show the world how far he has come since his struggles with self-esteem during childhood and a bike accident that fractured his neck while attending WSU.

-Buckley said while growing up he was a “fat kid” but he turned in around by making better food choices and hitting the gym.
+Buckley said while growing up he was a “fat kid” but he changed his life by making better food choices and hitting the gym.
 He finally got in good enough shape by his sophomore year in college to try out for the WSU football team.
-But, he was hit by a car while riding his bike on campus, fracturing two vertebrae in his neck and another in his lower back.
+But he was hit by a car while riding his bike on campus, fracturing two vertebrae in his neck and another in his lower back.
 He withdrew from his classes and went home to Snohomish to recover.

 Months later, he re-enrolled in classes, got back into football shape and made the team.
 A badly sprained ankle and pain from his previous injuries lead to his decision to end his football career.

 Local lumberjill world champion Erin LaVoie also took her fitness skills to "The Titan Games."
 She did not advance to the show's finale.